csmertx/csmertx.github.io/content/Games/KoL/kol_notes.md

 ---
-title: KoL Notes
+title: Kingdom of Loathing
 author: csmertx
 date: January 30, 2023
 weight: -20
----k

-# Kingdom of Loathing browser game
+---

 > KoLmafia: cross-platform desktop tool to interface with the game in the links below